harvard-lil/capstone/README.md

 Setup Requirements
 ------------------

-Capstone is developed with Python 3.5.
+Capstone is developed with Python 3.
 Requirements are installed with `pip`.
 Example install:

-    $ mkvirtualenv -p python3.5 capstone
+    $ mkvirtualenv -p python3 capstone
     (capstone)$ pip install -r requirements.txt

 For local development, you should have postgres installed.

+Alternatively, use the Vagrant development environment: install Vagrant (currently 1.9.3), run

+    $ vagrant plugin install vagrant-vbguest
+	$ vagrant up

+and ask your devops engineer to accept and provision the new dev box.

 Copy settings.example.py to settings.py and enter credentials to connect to postgres.